 How long does it take to become a marriage counsellor or therapist in Nigeria?

 Typically it takes four years to become a certified marriage counsellor or therapist in Nigeria.
 This is if you choose to study guidance and counselling or psychology in the university.
-But it can take as long as 7 years if you choose the psychiatry route.
 It can also take as short as one month if you decide to take online courses and certifications.

 Which association can I join to become a marriage/family counsellor or therapist in Nigeria?

 The two major associations for counsellors in Nigeria are the Counselling Association of Nigeria (CASSON) and Association of Professional Counsellors in Nigeria (APROCON).
 They are supposed to be in charge of registration, licensing and regulation of counsellors in Nigeria but they are not really functional.
 While you can still visit their website and register, they have very skeletal structural activities.

 That being said, the organisation that is specifically for marriage and family counsellors in Nigeria is AMFCN.
 They are very functional and their activities and guidelines are clearly stated on their website.
 You can also register as a member with just a token.

 Do I need any license to practice as a marriage and family counsellor or therapist in Nigeria?